dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 This is equivalent to giving the extension a fresh private name.

-We may need to make `on` a built-in identifier, and not allow those as names of extensions, then there should not be any parsing issue.
+If we make `on` a built-in identifier, then there should not be any parsing issue.
 Even without that, the grammar should be unambiguous because `extension on on on { … }` and `extension on on { … }` are distinguishable, and the final type cannot be empty.
-It may be *harder* to parse, though.
+It may be *harder* to parse.

 This is a simple feature, but with very low impact.
 It only allows you to omit a single private name for an extension that is only used in a single library.